hm-lang/core/proposals/README.md

 All classes have a few compiler-provided methods which cannot be overridden.

-* `;;!: this` creates a temporary with the current instance's values, while resetting the current instance to a default instance -- i.e., calling `reset()`.
+* `This;!: this` creates a temporary with the current instance's values, while resetting the current instance to a default instance -- i.e., calling `reset()`.
     Internally, this swaps pointers, but not actual data, so this method should be faster than copy for types bigger than the processor's word size.
-* `::Is: is` provides the class type.
+* `Is: is` provides the class type.
 This makes it easy to determine what the current type of a combo-type variable is at run-time.
 E.g.,
     TODO: we should probably make this `is` instead of `Is`
     TODO: discuss how `consider`'s `case` statements cast their arguments